 Admission Checklist for a Graduate Degree Program

-Matriculating (enrolling) in Graduate degree programs is open to students who have graduated with a bachelor’s degree from an accredited college or university with a minimum cumulative grade point average of 2.5.
-Our certification program is open to those students who have no bachelor's degree, but are looking to deepen their knowledge of the Faith.
+Matriculating - or enrolling in one of the above graduate degree programs - in graduate degree programs is open to students who have graduated with a bachelor’s degree from an accredited college or university with a minimum cumulative grade point average of 2.5.
+Our graduate certificate programs are open to those students who have no bachelor's degree, but wish to deepen their knowledge of the Faith.
+Those who do not hold a bachelor’s degree but are interested in a program at St. Bernard’s are encouraged to contact the Office of Admissions to learn more about the options available at St. Bernard’s.

-All students can learn more about costs, by clicking Tuition & Fees.
-For those students who intend on attending St. Bernard’s as a matriculated or non-matriculated student in one of our graduate programs, you can learn more about financial aid opportunities by clicking Scholarships & Financial Aid.
+All students can learn more about costs by clicking Tuition & Fees.
+Students who intend to enroll at St. Bernard’s as a matriculated or non-matriculated student can learn more about financial aid opportunities by clicking Scholarships & Financial Aid.